 Did your state make the grade?

-Tobacco use remains the leading cause of preventable death and disease in the United States and in Hawaii.
-To address this enormous toll, the American Lung Association calls for the following actions to be taken by Hawaii's elected officials:
+Tobacco use remains the leading cause of preventable death and disease in the United States and in Minnesota.
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Minnesota's elected officials:

-- Prohibit the sale of all flavored tobacco products; and
+- End the sale of all flavored tobacco products;

 |High School Smoking Rate:||5.3%|